wagtail-deprecated/wagtail-pg-search-backend/README.rst

 Installation
 ------------

-PostgreSQL full text search in Wagtail requires PostgreSQL >= 9.2, Django >= 1.10 and Wagtail >= 1.8.
+PostgreSQL full text search in Wagtail requires PostgreSQL >= 9.2 (noticable speed improvements are in place for PostgreSQL >= 9.5), Django >= 1.10 and Wagtail >= 1.8.

 First, install the module using::